-The most common test is the visual acuity test which is the familiar set of letters on a chart held six metres away.
-Many people with nystagmus can manage to read down quite far on this test especially if they are calm and can use their null zone.
-Because of this, it can give a false impression of how well you can see.
+The most common test is the visual acuity test which uses a set of letters on a chart held six metres away.
+Many people with nystagmus can manage to read down quite far on this test especially if they are relaxed and can use their null zone.
+Because of this, it can give a false impression of how well a person can see.

 The tests done at the eye clinic to measure vision are useful for the eye specialists to monitor your vision from visit to visit.
-However, the tests don't reflect how your vision is in everyday life where objects move, lighting changes and we can become anxious.
+However, the tests don't reflect how your vision is in everyday life where objects move, lighting changes and we can become anxious or stressed in certain situations.
 These additional factors can make vision worse.

 If your vision or your child's vision is variable, make this clear to the specialists carrying out the tests.
 If possible, give examples of situations when vision is worse, such as when trying to find the right platform for a train or playing ball sports.
 Any records of your vision or your child's vision need to reflect the fact it is variable, and that more time may be needed to see things.
-This helps to provide a more realistic picture of what your sight or your child's sight is like.
-This is important if these records are used to explain the effects of nystagmus on your child's sight to their school or to your workplace in later life.
+This helps to provide a more realistic picture of what your sight or your child's sight is like day to day.
+This is important if these records are used to explain how you or your child are affected by nystagmus in a place of education or workplace in later life.